salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-10-14-trouble-Keychain-crash.md

 * Upgrade to **MarketingCloudSDK** version - `8.0.8` and **SFMCSDK** version - `1.0.6`
 * Before initializing the SDK, add the code to **setKeychainAccessErrorsAreFatal** as **false** as => `SFMCSdk.setKeychainAccessErrorsAreFatal(errorsAreFatal: false)`
-* The above just logs the exception to console instead of crashing the application.
+    * The above logs the exception to console instead of crashing the application.

 <br/>